GenericMappingTools/2019-unavco-short-course/INSTALL.md

    can use to install our dependencies)
 2. Download and install the bundle `gmt-6.0.0rc2-darwin-x86_64.dmg` from the [GMT 6.0.0rc2 release page](https://github.com/GenericMappingTools/gmt/releases/tag/6.0.0rc2)
-3. Install ghostscript, gdal, and ffmpeg by running the following in a terminal (open the "Terminal" app, type this in, and hit *Enter*):
+3. Install Ghostscript, GDAL, and ffmpeg by running the following in a terminal (open the "Terminal" app, type this in, and hit *Enter*):

    ```